This soft and pillowy vegan gluten free millet bread is a sourdough made with millet and pumpkin seeds

 Instructions

-- The night before, combine the starter, water, and flours in a bowl.
-Cover and let rest overnight.
+- The night before, combine the starter, flours, and water in a bowl.
+Cover and let rest overnight.2 tablespoons gluten-free sourdough starter, 75 grams millet flour, 75 grams arrowroot or cornflour, 150 ml water

 - The next day combine the arrowroot flour, millet flour, psyllium, salt, millet and pumpkin seeds in a bowl.
-Stir to combine.
+Stir to combine.100 grams arrowroot or tapioca flour, 200 grams millet flour, 25 grams psyllium husk, 10 grams salt, 50 grams millet, 75 grams pumpkin seeds

 - Add the water and the starter mixture from the night before to the flour.
 Stir to combine.
 The mixture will be wet and sticky, much like pancake batter, this is good!
-Walk away and let the mixture absorb the water.
-I recommend using this time to take a shower or a small task that takes around 20 minutes.
+Walk away and let the mixture absorb the water for 20 minutes.425 ml lukewarm water

 - When you come back to your dough it should have more of a 'bread' consistency.
 Take the dough out of the bowl and knead a bit to form into a ball.

-- Dust your basket with a little rice flour (if you don't have a basket line a bowl with a clean tea towel and dusted with rice flour).
+- Dust your banneton basket with a little rice flour (if you don't have a basket, line a bowl with a clean tea towel and dusted with rice flour).

 - Place the dough in the basket and cover it with a damp tea towel.
 Let rest and rise in a warm spot for 5-6 hours (if your house is warm this could be as little as 3-4 hours).